-A Manchester City footballer who caused the death of two people in a car crash has been jailed for 16 months.
+A Manchester City youth team player who caused the death of two people in a car crash has been jailed for 16 months.

 Courtney Meppen-Walter killed brother and sister Kulwant Singh and Ravel Kaur when his Mercedes hit their car in September.